kkasperczyk-no/sdk-nrf/samples/matter/lock/README.rst

 .. matter_door_lock_sample_remote_testing_start

-By default, the Matter accessory device has Thread disabled.
+By default, the Matter accessory device has networking disabled.
-You must pair it with the Matter controller over Bluetooth® LE to get the configuration from the controller to use the device within a Thread network.
+You must pair it with the Matter controller over Bluetooth® LE to get the configuration from the controller to use the device within a Thread or Wi-Fi network.
 You have to make the device discoverable manually (for security reasons).
 The controller must get the commissioning information from the Matter accessory device and provision the device into the network.
 For details, see the `Commissioning the device`_ section.